TBH On-Site Activities Remain Suspended in Response to COVID-19

 If I am not for myself, who will be for me?

 If I am not for others, what am I?

 Read last week's letter

-Join our Shabbat evening services online this Friday, July 3 at 7:30 PM
+Join us for community Shabbat candle lighting this Friday, July 10 at 7:00 PM

-We always begin our evening services by lighting Shabbat candles.
-Please join us at 7:30 to light Shabbat candles together.
-In this way we can all be “virtually” together in this time of isolation.
-You can stay online for the evening service if you wish.
+Let’s begin Shabbat together by lighting Shabbat candles.
+Please join us at 7:00.
+In this way we can all be together in this time of physical isolation.

 Join the Service